OfficeDev/msteams-docs.fr-FR/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 * * *

-### <a name="request-to-install-your-conversational-bot"></a><span data-ttu-id="c9a17-280">Demande d’installation de votre bot de conversation</span><span class="sxs-lookup"><span data-stu-id="c9a17-280">Request to install your conversational bot</span></span>
+### <a name="request-to-install-your-conversational-bot"></a><span data-ttu-id="a112e-280">Demande d’installation de votre bot de conversation</span><span class="sxs-lookup"><span data-stu-id="a112e-280">Request to install your conversational bot</span></span>

-<span data-ttu-id="c9a17-281">Si l’application contient un bot de conversation, installez-le dans la conversation, puis chargez le module de tâche.</span><span class="sxs-lookup"><span data-stu-id="c9a17-281">If the app contains a conversational bot, install the bot in the conversation and then load the task module.</span></span> <span data-ttu-id="c9a17-282">Le bot est utile pour obtenir un contexte supplémentaire pour le module de tâche.</span><span class="sxs-lookup"><span data-stu-id="c9a17-282">The bot is useful to get additional context for the task module.</span></span> <span data-ttu-id="c9a17-283">Un exemple de ce scénario consiste à extraire la liste de membres pour remplir un contrôle de s picker de personnes ou la liste des canaux d’une équipe.</span><span class="sxs-lookup"><span data-stu-id="c9a17-283">An example for this scenario is to fetch the roster to populate a people picker control or the list of channels in a team.</span></span>
+<span data-ttu-id="a112e-281">Si l’application contient un bot de conversation, installez-le dans la conversation, puis chargez le module de tâche.</span><span class="sxs-lookup"><span data-stu-id="a112e-281">If the app contains a conversational bot, install the bot in the conversation and then load the task module.</span></span> <span data-ttu-id="a112e-282">Le bot est utile pour obtenir un contexte supplémentaire pour le module de tâche.</span><span class="sxs-lookup"><span data-stu-id="a112e-282">The bot is useful to get additional context for the task module.</span></span> <span data-ttu-id="a112e-283">Un exemple de ce scénario consiste à extraire la liste de membres pour remplir un contrôle de s picker de personnes ou la liste des canaux d’une équipe.</span><span class="sxs-lookup"><span data-stu-id="a112e-283">An example for this scenario is to fetch the roster to populate a people picker control or the list of channels in a team.</span></span>

-<span data-ttu-id="c9a17-284">Lorsque l’extension de messagerie reçoit l’appel, vérifiez si le bot est installé dans le contexte actuel `composeExtension/fetchTask` pour faciliter le flux.</span><span class="sxs-lookup"><span data-stu-id="c9a17-284">When the messaging extension receives the `composeExtension/fetchTask` invoke, check if the bot is installed in the current context to facilitate the flow.</span></span> <span data-ttu-id="c9a17-285">Par exemple, vérifiez le flux avec un appel d’obtenir une liste de membres.</span><span class="sxs-lookup"><span data-stu-id="c9a17-285">For example, check the flow with a get roster call.</span></span> <span data-ttu-id="c9a17-286">Si le bot n’est pas installé, renvoyer une carte adaptative avec une action qui demande à l’utilisateur d’installer le bot.</span><span class="sxs-lookup"><span data-stu-id="c9a17-286">If the bot is not installed, return an Adaptive Card with an action that requests the user to install the bot.</span></span> <span data-ttu-id="c9a17-287">L’utilisateur doit avoir l’autorisation d’installer les applications à cet emplacement pour vérification.</span><span class="sxs-lookup"><span data-stu-id="c9a17-287">The user must have the permission to install the apps in that location for checking.</span></span> <span data-ttu-id="c9a17-288">Si l’installation de l’application échoue, l’utilisateur reçoit un message pour contacter l’administrateur.</span><span class="sxs-lookup"><span data-stu-id="c9a17-288">If the app installation is unsuccessful, the user receives a message to contact the administrator.</span></span>
+<span data-ttu-id="a112e-284">Lorsque l’extension de messagerie reçoit l’appel, vérifiez si le bot est installé dans le contexte actuel `composeExtension/fetchTask` pour faciliter le flux.</span><span class="sxs-lookup"><span data-stu-id="a112e-284">When the messaging extension receives the `composeExtension/fetchTask` invoke, check if the bot is installed in the current context to facilitate the flow.</span></span> <span data-ttu-id="a112e-285">Par exemple, vérifiez le flux avec un appel d’obtenir une liste.</span><span class="sxs-lookup"><span data-stu-id="a112e-285">For example, check the flow with a get roster call.</span></span> <span data-ttu-id="a112e-286">Si le bot n’est pas installé, renvoyer une carte adaptative avec une action qui demande à l’utilisateur d’installer le bot.</span><span class="sxs-lookup"><span data-stu-id="a112e-286">If the bot is not installed, return an Adaptive Card with an action that requests the user to install the bot.</span></span> <span data-ttu-id="a112e-287">L’utilisateur doit avoir l’autorisation d’installer les applications à cet emplacement pour vérification.</span><span class="sxs-lookup"><span data-stu-id="a112e-287">The user must have the permission to install the apps in that location for checking.</span></span> <span data-ttu-id="a112e-288">Si l’installation de l’application échoue, l’utilisateur reçoit un message pour contacter l’administrateur.</span><span class="sxs-lookup"><span data-stu-id="a112e-288">If the app installation is unsuccessful, the user receives a message to contact the administrator.</span></span>

-#### <a name="example"></a><span data-ttu-id="c9a17-289">Exemple</span><span class="sxs-lookup"><span data-stu-id="c9a17-289">Example</span></span>
+#### <a name="example"></a><span data-ttu-id="a112e-289">Exemple</span><span class="sxs-lookup"><span data-stu-id="a112e-289">Example</span></span>

-<span data-ttu-id="c9a17-290">La section de code suivante est un exemple de réponse :</span><span class="sxs-lookup"><span data-stu-id="c9a17-290">The following code section is an example of the response:</span></span>
+<span data-ttu-id="a112e-290">La section de code suivante est un exemple de réponse :</span><span class="sxs-lookup"><span data-stu-id="a112e-290">The following code section is an example of the response:</span></span>

 ```json
 {